marcos-aparicio/materialui-basic-form/README.md

 # Basic React Form

-Basic react form to showcase Material UI components and custom theming, Formik and Yup.
+Basic react form to showcase Material UI components, custom theming and light-dark mode switching; Formik and Yup.

 Project inspired by these 2 videos: